 The way your customers purchase items online is evolving.
 They expect a simple, convenient, trusted buying experience on your site.
 Amazon Pay makes it easier for hundreds of millions of customers around the globe to quickly check out using the information already stored in their Amazon accounts.
-Plus, we’re now helping merchants to further minimise costs with our newly launched pricing model.

 Here are six reasons to integrate Amazon Pay now:

 1. Activate the Amazon customer

 Amazon Pay extends the trusted experience Amazon customers have come to enjoy, through thousands of websites around the world.
 Amazon Pay offers merchants an easier way to connect with hundreds of millions of active customers globally.
 The Amazon brand is a proven winner of customer trust1, and that trust halo extends to Amazon Pay.

 Tower London has observed immediate results with Amazon Pay.
 Amazon Pay orders have grown 53% from April to July 2019 to constitute 30% of all orders through the Tower London website.
 This growth is testament to the trust customers place on Amazon Pay.
 Tower London plans to ride this trust to expand globally.
 It specifically points to Amazon Pay’s A-to-z Guarantee as a trust booster.

 Shoppers don’t want to create another site account.
 According to Baymard Institute, cart abandonment rates average 67.57%2, with 34% of customers citing forced account creation as a key reason for site abandonment.
 Amazon Pay enables customers to make purchases using the information stored in their Amazon account, avoiding account creation, re-entering credit card information, and typing their billing and shipping addresses.
 Reduce friction with a seamless payment process that can be completed in minimal clicks.